-Jerry Smith, a 45-year-old man, go to a dental clinic.
+Jerry Smith, a 45-year-old man, goes to a dental clinic.
 He has reported a 7-month history of chronic lip swelling.
 It has painful symptoms in his lower lip, which he described as a dry, burning sensation.
 As well as he has been experiencing intermittent development of ulcers over the lips.
 A painful instance of erosion, crusting, and cracking is notable in Smith’s case.
 Additionally, Jerry has a tendency to lick the lip to retain hydration.

 Several screening procedures reveal that Jerry Smith (45) has been suffering from Common Cheilitis.

 So, now we know on, dryness and severe sun exposure are the most common types of cheilitis.
-Also, people who are always licking and rubbing the corners of mouth habits, ill-fitting dentures are likely to develop cheilitis due to this fact.
+Also, people who are always licking and rubbing the corners of their mouth habits, ill-fitting dentures are likely to develop cheilitis due to this fact.

 How Long Does Cheilitis Take to Healing?

-Actually, healing period depends on the determination of underlying causes.
+Actually, the healing period depends on the determination of underlying causes.
 After that, healing doesn’t take longer than a few days.

 Types of Cheilitis

 The type of cheilitis varies as per the causes of cheilitis.
-The most common causes why your lips are flaky, inflamed, cracked and blister are given below
+The most common causes why your lips are flaky, inflamed, cracked, and blister are given below

 01. Angular Cheilitis